About the Project

 You told us that sidewalks and crosswalks need to be improved for the safety and convenience of bus riders.

-MDOT MTA is also analyzing:
+MTA is also analyzing:

 Average Bus Speed